laravel-modules-com/docs/v11/upgrade.md

 },
 ```

-By default the module classes are not loaded automatically.
+By default, the module classes are not loaded automatically.
 You can autoload your modules by adding merge-plugin to the extra section:

 ```json
 "extra": {